 Slow Cooker Chicken-Andouille Stew

 Slow Cooker Chicken Andouille Stew is a creamy slow cooker stew featuring chicken, chicken Andouille sausage, roasted red peppers, and onions.
 This tasty stew is low glycemic and gluten-free and if you eat plain or with cauliflower rice it can be low-carb!
-Use the Diet-Type Index to find more recipes like this one.
+Use Stew Recipes to find more recipes like this one.